Police pensions and divorce

 Mrs Jones doesn’t have a pension and is seeking a PSO (Pension Sharing Order).
 If a PSO for 50% of PC Jones’ pension benefits is granted, Mrs Jones will receive approx. £8,000 per annum when she reaches 60.

-On the other hand, PC Jones can retire in six years with 30 years service and an income from his pension rights accrued before the divorce.
+On the other hand, PC Jones can retire in six years with 30 years of service and an income from his pension rights accrued before the divorce.

 This would provide £12,000 per annum (75% of accrued pension), plus the income from his pension rights accrued after divorce of £4,000 per annum, giving PC Jones a total income of £16,000 per annum.
 This would be payable for 14 years before Mrs Jones was entitled to receive anything.